JvanKatwijk/qt-dab/README.md

 ![6.8](/res/read_me/scan-widget.png?raw=true)

 A separate widget - visible under control of the *scan* button on the main widget - provides full control on scanning.
-Qt-DAB provides different scanning modes, with single scannning and continuous scanning.
+Qt-DAB provides different scanning modes" scan to data, single scan and scan continuously.

+With *single scan* a listing is produced of (the contents of) all ensembles encountered.
+The scan momitor shows for each channel where data was detected the ensemble name, the number of services and the detected transmitters.
+The picture shows the result of such a scan with a simple whip antenna next to the *Lazy Chair*.

+With *scan to data* scanning starts and continues until a channel is detected that carries DAB data,
+With *scan continuously* a single line is shown for each ensemble enountered, and - as the name suggests - scanning goes on until stopped ny the user.

 To allow skipping over given channels when scanning, Qt-DAB supports the notion of a *skiptable*, in which channels to be skipped can be marked.
 Next to a default skiptable, skiptables can be created as separate files and